 Use no-dig gardening to protect wildlife.
 Use fruit protection bags (over netting, which can trap birds and wildlife).
 Learn how to create gardens safe for pets (use humane slug/snail deterrents).
 Avoid facing indoor foliage to outdoor gardens, to help stop birds flying into windows.

-Learn the botanical science of propogation and then find practical chapters and plant profiles for the plants suited to each method.
+Learn the botanical science of propagation and then find practical chapters and plant profiles for the plants suited to each method.
 You’ll learn how to divide plants, save seeds, take cuttings and increase your collection of houseplants. the final chapters show how to grow new plants from kitchen scraps!

 Benefits of Using Organic Seeds

-Choosing organic seeds comes with a bundle of benefits.
-For starters, they’re healthier for you and your family as they’re not exposed to synthetic chemicals.
 They also play a vital role in protecting the planet by reducing the reliance on harmful agrochemicals.
 Plus, they support biodiversity, ensuring that a wide variety of plant species thrive in our gardens.

 Where to Buy High-Quality Organic Seeds

 Arthouse Unlimited offers packs of seeds for beetroot, peas, carrots and sweet pepper.
-The difference is that these packs are beautifully illustrated by artists with complex neuro-diverse and physical support needs, providing them with jobs and income, with sales helping this wonderful nonprofit.
+The difference is that these packs are beautifully illustrated by artists with complex neuro-diverse and physical support needs, providing them with jobs and income, with sales helping this wonderful non-profit.

-The Seed Farmer is a comprehensive manual to save seed and money (and increase profits) for market gardens or small-scale farmers.
 Learn how to develop your own heirloom seeds adapted to your location and climate, and learn about cross-pollination, crop-timing and seed genetics to choose the right types for your garden.
-Includes detailed profiles plus tips on harvesting vegetable and flower crops, plus the economics of seed production and integrating organic seed production into your business.

 Stocks & Green is a good place to buy quality seeds.
 Sold by a small Essex company, find seeds to grow everything from tomatoes to pumpkins, dwarf green beans to salads.
 Along with Nutscene raffia to stake your beans!